vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 #### Setup
 * Setup a market ETHUSDT settling in USDT.
 * The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
-* Setup and fund multiple reward account for the market ETHUSDT:
+* Setup and fund recurring reward account transfers using the market_proposer metric and `USDT` metric asset:
     * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
 * start trading in the market such that traded value for fee purposes in USDT is less than 10^6
 * During the epoch 2 let the traded value be greater than 10^6